opentrv/OTRadioLink/content/OTRadioLink/utility/OTV0P2BASE_SoftSerial2_NOTES.md

 - [x] Rewrite to use stream interface Arduino libs (arduino-1.6.7/hardware/arduino/avr/cores/arduino/Stream.h)
 - [ ] Move read into interrupt (although still blocking).
 - [ ] Make non-blocking.
-- [ ] Template the class to speed it up.
+- [x] Template the class to speed it up.

 ## Current Problems (20160415):
 1. Have to block for long periods of time while waiting for Rx.
-2. Uses slow Arduino digitalWrite functions as pins are set at runtime.
+2. ~~Uses slow Arduino digitalWrite functions as pins are set at runtime.~~
 3. CPU clock rate no longer reliable (might change during runtime).
+4. It's difficult to set how long read times are at higher speeds.
+5. AVR has no barrel shift so read time increases with each bit read (only important at high baud).

 ## Solutions:
 1. Optionally start Rx of each byte with an interrupt.